 By Jeff Smyth

 I spent a few days on business in Houston recently and, of course, I heard a lot about Texas pride.
 Anything Texas is irreproachable among Lone Star residents.
 They wear the state flag on their clothing as a designer statement, they incorporate it in their business logos and they hang it from their balconies.
 They write songs romanticizing the Texas spirit.
+Even their bumper stickers, "Don't Mess with Texas" carry swagger.
 Of course, while most of the rest of nation continues to suffer an economic malaise, Texas has boot-scooted to nearly full employment.
 By those measures alone, one can understand why they are a proud people.

 I experienced similar state pride when I lived in Arizona but for different reasons; we were in a natural wonderland with the grandest of canyons, towering Ponderosa pines and weather that just compelled you to be active.
 We knew we were in a special placed that deserved our reverence.

 I haven’t, however, ever felt an inkling of pride in my native state, Illinois.
 Instead, with a corrupt government, suppressing taxation and a major city in which people are being shot at war zone rates, being from Illinois is nothing to crow about.